 More power to Grenier and Patitsas’ message of the liturgical spirit, if it can bring us better-designed and more durable architecture.
-And Godspeed to their sermon if it can bring us an economic/political system and cultural life that is friendlier and less rushed and stressed.
+And godspeed to their sermon if it can bring us an economic/political system and cultural life that is friendlier and less rushed and stressed.
 May their words reach all those who have the power to effect such a change.

 However, their article requires some refinement before I, and perhaps most new urbanists, can agree with its critique of new urbanism.

 The article seems to be written from a sincere love of cities, and a recognition that new urbanism is attempting something better than conventional suburban development.
-However, in its assertion that new urbanism is totally failing at that pursuit, the article contains a number of errors, distortions and logical inconsistencies.
+But in its assertion that new urbanism is totally failing at that pursuit, the article contains a number of errors, distortions and logical inconsistencies.

 1. The authors write that new urbanism has “improved the look of countless downtowns and other places throughout our fair land.”
 Based on their characterization, one would think new urbanism is responsible for nearly all new development in our cities.
 But in fact, new urbanism is countable.
 Neighborhood-scale new urbanism — larger than a couple of blocks — represents a fraction of one percent of all new development in the U.S.